 Over the next five years, this context and the challenge to change led to transformation extending beyond our methods of preaching and impacting our community at its core.
 The 2010 Campaign was born.
 Ten years later, its vision, strategy and philosophy continue to ignite our community in South Africa.

-The 2010 Campaign was the result of a unique gathering of many who encouraged long-term planning and out-of-the-box thinking.
-A strong base of members from a range of ecclesias in South Africa agreed to support the long-term outreach plan with clear goals, strategies and principles.
+The 2010 Campaign resulted from a unique gathering of many who encouraged long-term planning and out-of-the-box thinking.
+A strong base of members from various ecclesias in South Africa agreed to support the long-term outreach plan with clear goals, strategies and principles.
 For all of those present at the time, the ideas and goals posited were way bigger than anything we had ever sought to achieve before.
-This required a new level of faith as we faced the prospect of stepping out of our comfort zones into new and untested waters.
+This project required a new level of faith as we faced the prospect of stepping out of our comfort zones into new and untested waters.